hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

     ## patientC:conditiontreat patientD:conditiontreat
     ##                     0.0                     0.0

 Notice that whereas before "patientC" and "patientD" had each a weight of 0.5, now they have different weights.
-That’s because for patientC there’s only 2 replicates.
+That's because for patientC there's only 2 replicates.
 So, we have a total of 5 bloodtype O individuals in the control (2 from patient C and 3 from D).
 Therefore, when we calculate the average coefficients for bloodOs, we need to do it as 0.4 x patientC + 0.6 x patientD.

 The nice thing about this approach is that we do not need to worry about any of this, the weights come from our `colMeans()` call automatically.
 And now, any contrasts that we make will take these weights into account: